RebornBeat/AEGIS-MESH-Camera-Free-Distributed-Home-Sensing/README.md

 AEGIS-MESH moves away from the "symmetric grid" approach of placing identical sensors everywhere.
 Instead, it employs a **Hybrid Node Strategy** that optimizes for cost, power, and information density.

+### The Core Thesis: Sensing vs. Identification

+The fundamental design error in traditional smart-home systems is conflating **Sensing** (continuous state observation) with **Identification** (discrete entity recognition).

+*   **Sensing (Continuous):** Monitoring state, motion, position, and behavior.
+This requires high temporal resolution, robustness to environment (lighting, fog, occlusion), and low latency.
+It is best performed by non-imaging sensors.
+*   **Identification (Discrete):** Determining *who* a specific individual is.
+This traditionally requires high spatial resolution (imagery) but is an episodic query, not a continuous state.

+AEGIS-MESH separates these functions physically and logically:
+1.  **Always-On Sensing Layer:** Non-imaging sensors (LiDAR, Radar, Acoustic) running continuously to track geometry, motion, and behavior.
+2.  **Identity Layer (Integrated):** Visual/biometric sensors that are capable of 24/7 operation but are strictly **policy-driven** and **hardware-isolated**.

 ### The Hybrid Node Strategy

 Different areas of a home have different sensing requirements.
 AEGIS-MESH uses three distinct node classes: